angelgauze/angelgauze/README.md

 ## 👋 yahallo!
 I'm a 3rd year comp-sci student and hobbyist game developer.

-Creating beautiful software whilst prioritizing developer experience is what I love to do.
-I still have a lot to learn, but my interests drive me towards open-source, web-design, and native Linux apps.
+I believe that to create beautiful software, you must prioritize the developer experience.
+I still have a lot to learn, I'm interested in open-source, web-design, and native Linux apps.

 <div align="center">